B3ND1X/air-script/README.md

 Use this if you don't know how to convert: https://hashcat.net/cap2hccapx/ (Convert handshake for hashcat, this is optional)

-Air Script is a great tool for lazy people, script kiddies, and anyone who wants to pwn on the go.
-(Especially without being noticed.
-Easily hide a Pi in your pocket, connect via ssh with mobile hotspot or ad hoc and pwn the world!)

 ## EMAIL NOTIFICATIONS
 Don't want to sit around and pay attention to what's happening?
 Yeah, me either...
 That's why Air Script will ask you if you want an email notification when it's done pwning networks.
 No set up, no fuss, just type in a working email address and air script will do the rest.
 Your email is never recorded or sent to any server.
 Don't believe me?
 Check the code!
 Air Script is 100% open sourced and safe to use.